Insect Repellent Basics

 - Apply insect repellent directly to exposed skin as directed on label instructions.

 - Products with active ingredients such as DEET and Picaridin are the longest-lasting, most effective insect repellents.
 They can last from 4 to even 14 hours!
 If you're looking for a repellent to go the distance, get a lotion, not a spray, as lotions slow the evaporation of the active ingredient and therefore stay effective much longer.

-- Citronella and other plant-based insect repellents are generally most effective immediately after application, but tend to evaporate quickly, so they require more frequent re-application to repel insects for a longer period of time.
+- Citronella and other plant-based, natural insect repellents are generally most effective immediately after application, but tend to evaporate quickly, so they require more frequent re-application to repel insects for a longer period of time.